This working group promotes exchanges on local innovation ecosystems and influences EU policies and funding programmes, such as Horizon 2020.

 It works together with the EU institutions and other EU networks and forums to provide cooperation and exchange opportunities for EUROCITIES members.

 The working group identifies and highlights innovation strengths and excellences where synergies might be possible.
 It facilitates and encourages new partnerships, networks and transnational innovation projects and examines existing funding projects on innovation and other relevant research findings.

 Members will produce a statement on local innovation ecosystems, incorporating a number of case studies; identifying synergies across cities and common learning on topics of interest; and pinpointing barriers and opportunities for collaboration.

-Aarhus Almere Amsterdam Athens Barcelona Berlin Birmingham Bonn Bordeaux Bratislava Brighton & Hove Bydgoszcz Cardiff Dresden Dublin Edinburgh Eindhoven ENGIE Espoo EUROCITIES Brussels Office Florence Ghent Gijon Glasgow Gothenburg Grand Reims Grenoble Alpes Metropole Groningen Helsinki Kardzhali Karlsruhe Leeds Lisbon Madrid Malmo Manchester Metropole Europeenne de Lille Munich Nacka Netwerkstad Twente Newcastle-Gateshead Nice Cote d Azur Oslo Oulu Pilsen Prague Rennes Metropole Reykjavik Rome Rotterdam Solna Stockholm Strasbourg Stuttgart Terrassa Metropolitan Area Timisoara Turin Uppsala Utrecht Vantaa Varna Vienna Vilnius Warsaw Wolverhampton Zagreb
+Aarhus Almere Amsterdam Athens Barcelona Berlin Birmingham Bonn Bordeaux Bratislava Brighton & Hove Bydgoszcz Cardiff Cluj-Napoca Dresden Dublin Edinburgh Eindhoven ENGIE Espoo EUROCITIES Brussels Office Florence Ghent Gijon Glasgow Gothenburg Grand Reims Grenoble Alpes Metropole Groningen Helsinki Kardzhali Karlsruhe Leeds Lisbon Madrid Malmo Manchester Metropole Europeenne de Lille Munich Nacka Netwerkstad Twente Newcastle-Gateshead Nice Cote d Azur Oslo Oulu Pilsen Prague Rennes Metropole Reykjavik Rotterdam Solna Stockholm Strasbourg Stuttgart Terrassa Metropolitan Area Timisoara Turin Uppsala Utrecht Vantaa Varna Vienna Vilnius Warsaw Wolverhampton Zagreb